-If you’ve spent a little while in the world of ethical and eco conscious living, you’ll start to notice the word divestment popping up.
+If you’ve spent a little while in the world of ethical and sustainable living, you’ll start to notice the word divestment popping up.
 Across the world we’re seeing increased coverage of divestment movements and calls to action and, if you’re a bit newer to the scene, it can be a little confusing.
 So today I’m here to simplify it for you.
 I was lucky enough to meet with the minds behind Divest Hackney in East London to give you the low down on this movement, why it’s so important right now and what you can do.

 What is Divestment?